2,000+ Certified. Become The Next 8(a) Success Story!

 including all schedules, attachments, W-2s, 1099's and proof

-of payment for any tax owed for each 8(a) Applicant and anyone
+of payment for any tax owed for each 8(a) Applicant and their spouse.

 - Business Federal tax returns including all schedules and